MICHAEL L. COLLYER

 As a marine safety staff officer in St. Louis, MO, Mark co-authored the Coast Guard’s integrated Western Rivers operations plans, one of the first of its kind in the U.S. He is considered an expert in federal oil spill response funding and has also served as a safety officer for federal response and security operations.
 At MSC, conducts vessel surveys, pollution and vessel casualty response investigations and provides commercial fisherman safety and survival training.
 We rely on Mark for his expertise with our Regulatory Compliance Group writing and managing vessel and facility response and security plans.
 Mark is also Ultrasonic Thickness Gauged qualified.

-Russell is the medical claims specialist for our P&I division.
-Stemming from his work as managing ferry boat and commercial fishing injury cases, he developed a cost containment program for the resulting medical bills and has continued to cultivate this important sub-function for our P&I clients.
-His work includes negotiating with doctors, hospitals, and other care providers to bring medical payments for Jones Act cases in line with healthcare industry norms.
-Our medical bill review program is today a growing and thriving entity led by Russell’s vision and experience.
+Russ is the medical claims specialist for our P&I division.
+Stemming from his work managing ferry boat and commercial fishing injury cases, he developed an in-house cost containment program to combat our clients’ medical bill exposure and has continued to deliver extraordinary results for over 20 years.
+His work involves direct negotiations with doctors and hospitals to bring medical payments for Jones Act cases in line with healthcare industry norms.
+Our bill review program is today a growing and thriving entity led by Russell’s vision and experience.

 Katelyn is a marine surveyor in our Fairhaven, MA office working primarily with our Regulatory Compliance Group performing safety audits on offshore wind vessels.
 Prior to joining MSC Katelyn was working as an officer on DP 3 construction vessels in the Gulf of Mexico.
 She is a graduate of Massachusetts Maritime Academy with a degree in Marine Transportation and has over ten years experience in shipping and vessel logistics.
 Katelyn has extensive Dynamic Positioning experience and is an instructor approved by the Nautical Institute to teach Dynamic Positioning.

 She has previously worked as a USCG approved instructor, training personnel in STCW, various other classes and was a technical advisor for the development and approval of the OSVDPA.
 Katelyn has numerous qualifications and certifications including USCG Licensed 2nd Mate Unlimited, Unlimited Dynamic Positioning Officer, USCG approved ECDIS &STCW instructor, GMDSS, Medical PIC, FRC, HUET, Train the Trainer meeting IMO 6.09.
-She is also STWC certified with all associated shipboard Firefighting, First Aid and CPR.
+She is also STCW certified with all associated shipboard Firefighting, First Aid and CPR.
 She is also 40-hour Hazmat certified